✓ License Required

 Continuing Education16 hours (8 hrs code + 8 hrs elective)

-Electricians in District of Columbia earn less than the national average.
+Electricians in District of Columbia earn a median salary of $71,230, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in District of Columbia handle projects with real cost variation by region — see Washington electrical pricing.

 25th Percentile